BasicCompTools/PythonforBeginners/README.md

 # PythonforBeginners
-This repository will upload code scripts as part of Python for beginners series
+This repository will upload code scripts as part of Python for beginners series.